phisch/Anypreter/README.md

 		"anypreter_output_inteval": 1
 	}

-php_binary_path: The path to your PHP binary (fallback: "php"-call)
+x_binary_path: The path to your x binary (add your binary paths to your OS-environment-path to avoid problems)
 anypreter_stream_output: "True" to buffer the output and display it in a specified interval livetime
 anypreter_output_inteval: the output interval for anypreter_stream_output in seconds (can be float)